hannaofficial/Training-shakespear-data-in-vanilla-RNN/README.md

 <br/>
 **Blog name:**
 <br/>
-The Unreasonable Effectiveness of Recurrent Neural Networks
+The Unreasonable Effectiveness of Recurrent Neural Networks by andrej Karpathy

 Links: http://karpathy.github.io/2015/05/21/rnn-effectiveness/

+I just train it for 30-40 minutes because I was looking for traing same data with LSTM for better result